Norman D. Golden II

 Norman D. Golden II (born April 7, 1984) is an American former actor best known for his performance in the 1993 film Cop and a Half as Devon Butler.
-He is also a rapper who goes by the name of Enormus.

 Career

 In 1992, Golden became a series regular on Fox's True Colors.
 The sitcom, about an interracial family and their learning to co-exist, was canceled shortly after Golden's arrival in the second season.
 In 1993, Golden starred in the motion picture Cop and a Half with Burt Reynolds.
 His last known acting job was a television remake of Moby-Dick in 1998 because he wanted to make a bigger focus on his education.

-Currently, he performs as a rapper known as Enormus.
+For a period, he performed as a rapper known as Enormus.
+However, in a 2024 interview he referred to his period as a professional rapper as a "phase" that he is no longer pursuing professionally and now instead retains a "hobby".

 Awards

-Golden was nominated for a Young Artist Award in 1992–1993 for Best Actor Under Ten in a Motion Picture.Golden was also nominated for a Razzie Award for Worst New Star.
+Golden was nominated for a Young Artist Award in 1992–1993 for Best Actor Under Ten in a Motion Picture.
+Golden was also nominated for a Razzie Award for Worst New Star.